Take Your Nursing Practice to the Next Level with Webster

 - Demonstrate basic understanding of the impact of health policy, finance, social, political, and regulatory processes on the healthcare system

 - Advocate for the client’s needs in a diverse, global environment

 - Collaborate with clients and other healthcare professionals to promote quality care

 - Apply principles of health promotion and prevention to individuals and populations

 We are currently considering applicants who hold an unencumbered license as a registered nurse in any of the following states: Arizona, Arkansas, Colorado, Florida, Georgia, Iowa, Illinois, Kansas, Kentucky, Missouri, Montana, New Hampshire, New Mexico, North Carolina, North Dakota, Oklahoma, South Carolina, South Dakota, Texas, Virginia and West Virginia.

 Webster University’s Master of Science in Nursing (MSN) program has been consistently listed by U.S. News & World Report as among the best master’s in nursing programs in the United States for multiple years.

 Graduate-Level Study: Master of Science in Nursing (MSN)

-Webster's MSN program is designed for working professionals, offering part-time evening courses in eight-week terms at the Webster Groves home campus and at BJC Institute for Learning and Development.
+Webster's MSN program is designed for working professionals, offering part-time evening courses in eight-week terms in a blend of online module, synchronous zoom class and real world practical experiences.